shimamu/filepot/README.md

 * Runs on the **PC** or **tablet** or **smartphone**.

 ## Download
-You can download the latest version from dist folder.
+You can download the latest version from [Release Page](https://github.com/shimamu/filepot/releases).

 ## Requirements
 * Any modern Webbrowser.